Nobelle01/MetacrafterSolidity/README.md

 ## Authors

-[List the names or usernames of the authors or contributors]
+@Nobelle01

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the @Nobelle01 License.
 See the `LICENSE` file for details.